-As of October 2022, some of New York State's Covid-19 health care-related regulatory waivers are beginning to expire.
+As of February 2023, some of New York State's Covid-19 health care-related regulatory waivers are beginning to expire, and the federal Covid-19 Public Health Emergency (PHE) will expire on May 11, 2023.

 To date, Governor Hochul has issued three Executive Orders related to health care regulatory flexibilities:

 - Executive Order 4, issued on September 27, 2021, is intended to address the health care workforce shortage.
 The Order and its subsequent modifications reinstated a number of the emergency provisions that had originally lapsed with the end of New York's original Covid-19 public health emergency that expired on June 24, 2021.
-The order has been extended as of October 27, 2022, and will now expire November 26, 2022 unless further extended. - Executive Order 6, issued on October 8, 2021, revoked all other Executive Orders issued by previous governors, except for those listed in the Order, including all of former Governor Cuomo's Covid-19-related orders that had not already expired. - Executive Order 11, issued on November 26, 2021, declared a disaster emergency in New York State due to the spread of the Omicron variant and implementing the State's Comprehensive Emergency Management Plan due to increased Covid-19 transmission rates and hospital admissions.
+The Order has been extended as of January 22, 2023 and will now expire February 21, 2023 unless further extended. - Executive Order 6, issued on October 8, 2021, revoked all other Executive Orders issued by previous governors, except for those listed in the Order, including all of former Governor Cuomo's Covid-19-related orders that had not already expired. - Executive Order 11, issued on November 26, 2021, declared a disaster emergency in New York State due to the spread of the Omicron variant and implementing the State's Comprehensive Emergency Management Plan due to increased Covid-19 transmission rates and hospital admissions.
 Executive Order 11 expired on September 13, 2022.

 Other flexibilities are in the process of being, or have already been, made permanent.
 These particularly include those relating to the expansion of telehealth as a service delivery modality.

-This document is an update of SPG's Regulatory Waiver Tracker to show which flexibilities are still in effect, which have expired (in red), and which have been made permanent (in green) as of October 2022.
+This document is an update of SPG's Regulatory Waiver Tracker to show which flexibilities are still in effect, which have expired (in red), and which have been made permanent (in green) as of February 2023.
 This document also includes a summary of current vaccine/mask mandates (page 7) and NYS agency policy and relevant federal guidance (page 10).